-You have finished your research publications and would like to store your data for the long term.
+When you have finished your research publications, you will need to consider how you will store your data in the long term.

 What data needs to be preserved?

-Not all the data you have collected will be suitable for long term preservation.
-As a guideline you should only preserve the data that underpins your research publications.
-For example if you haven taken 200 photos during your research but only 80 have been used in your research publications only these 80 images should be preserved.
+Not all the data you have collected will be suitable for long term preservation; as a guideline you should only preserve the data that underpins your research publications.
+For example if you haven taken 200 photos during your research but only eighty have been used in your research publications, only these eighty images should be preserved.

 Why can’t I just keep everything?

 - Massive amounts of data complicate finding and access of truly useful information.